daemonio/docker-iota-testnet/README.md

     Seed: IYETTWUZHYSJZPMYWMOYNHDAWOQRCLZBQQWSHEWMPZRIL9NKCFZQIHHWDKFMVRFAD9YFYUMMCWBYYLOTO
     Seed: 9ZWG9PYDMWDPUZ9LOXZPIYCKZFOBAOEFPDYZXGHOXTLV9DWYFSBREURIMWPZMJZWV9RHUPUAQTBKXTIAN

-Vamos escolher a SEED:
+Let's use this SEED as an example:

     WSHQRZICNFQUQPAPYWKFPWKTWWBPQNMTDNBYSGFZURGBWONDQEBPLNUXJVQTPYNFJKKTFATIVJTBSAWUX

-Abra a carteira:
+Open the wallet:

     $ iota

-Configure a conexão no node. `Tools->Edit Node Configuration->Custom`.
-Digite: `http://endereco-do-node:14265`.
-Para logar, digite a SEED escolhida.
+Configure the node address in `Tools->Edit Node Configuration->Custom`.
+Type: `http://your-node-server:14265`.
+To log into your wallet just type the chosen SEED.

-Vai aparecer `Balance = 0`.
-Vá para `Receive` e clique na opção `Attach To Tangle`.
-Espere um pouco, pois pode demorar dependendo da velocidade do node.
-Quando aparecer `"Address Attached"` cheque o `Balance` novamente.
+You're going to see `Balance = 0` after logging in.
+Go to `Receive` and click in `Attach To Tangle`.
+Wait, this can take some time.
+When you see `"Address Attached"` you can `Balance` again, it will be 1Mi.